ADD YOUR VOICE!

-Dr. Fein conducts youth violence prevention research and has been the principal investigator (PI) or co-investigator of numerous federally funded projects addressing the youth violence epidemic through mixed-methods research, particularly community-based, participatory research (CBPR).
-His most recent NIH study showed the impact of an early prevention program on reducing post-traumatic stress symptoms in assault-injured youth.
+Dr. Fein conducts youth violence prevention research and has been the principal investigator (PI) or co-investigator of numerous federally funded projects using mixed-methods and community-based participatory research (CBPR).
+His most recent NIH study collaborates with the school of nursing to promote safe firearm storage for families of inpatients at CHOP.

 Joel Fein MD, MPH is a Professor of Pediatrics and Emergency Medicine at the Perelman School of Medicine at University of Pennsylvania and an attending physician and Senior Advisor for Advocacy and Health Equity for the Division of Emergency Medicine at Children's Hospital of Philadelphia (CHOP).
 He is Co-Director of the Center for Violence Prevention at CHOP and founded the CHOP Violence Intervention Program, one of the first pediatric Hospital-based Violence Intervention Programs (HVIPs) in the nation.
 In addition, he works with the STOP IPV team to develop and test innovative methods within the pediatric care setting to screen families for IPV and promotes safe gun storage using educational materials and safety devices provided to CHOP families.
 Dr. Fein, with colleagues at CHOP and Drexel University, also developed a computerized screening process for adolescents to sensitively endorse depression, suicide and other behavioral health concerns.